Any enrolment for the EcoTrail Wicklow® event implies the tacit acceptance of the of the following regulations:

 The bag can be deposited at a designated area close to the start area, between 1 hour and 15 minutes before the start of each race only.

-No runner's bag will be accepted by the organization at other times & once rdeposited race bags can only be recovered after the race.
+No runner's bag will be accepted by the organization at other times & once deposited race bags can only be recovered after the race upon shown the entrants race bib.

-As the contents of the bags were not checked, there can be no protest about the contents at the Finish.
+As the contents of the bags were not checked, there can be no protest about the contents at collection.
 It is highly recommended not to put valuable objects or cash in them.

 All the bags must be taken back from the association within 1 day the event, beyond which date they shall given to charitable organisations.